edevost/foxmask/README.md

 ### Installation

-Three open-source softwares need to be installed on your computer :
+Three open-source softwares need to be installed on your computer:

 - [VirtualBox v.5.1](https://www.virtualbox.org/), to manage virtual environments;
 - [Vagrant](https://www.vagrantup.com/), to unpack the Ubuntu 14.04 Box (including Linux Ubuntu 14.04, Python 2.7 and its required modules);